thewchan/uxf/README.md

 example, the UXF processor will treat every five values as a single record (row) since the _ttype_ has five fields.

+This is already an improvement on `.csv`—we know the table's name and field names, and could easily store two or more tables (as we'll see later).
+Although the UXF processor will correctly determine the field types, what if we want to constrain each field's value to a particular type?

     uxf 1.0 Price List
     =PriceList Date:date Price:real Quantity:int ID:str Description:str
     (PriceList